 Perimeter Dog Fence Layout

-The twisted wire joins the house transmitter box to the boundary wire.
+joins the house transmitter box to the boundary wire.
 This enables the dog to safely walk over the twisted wire path.

 Where possible lay the boundary wire two yards back from the road to give a good safety buffer for you dog and to allow a space for pedestrians.
 Also try to allow three yards between the boundary wire and the house on at least one side to allow the dog room to pass between the front and back yard.